Celebrate some of gaming's greatest tunes with the PC Gaming Show 2020 Album, free to listen to now

 To celebrate some of our favourite game soundtracks of all time, we've worked with Austin Green to create an album of awesome covers.
 You will hear the tracks play before the start of the PC Gaming Show this Saturday June 13 at 11 AM Pacific on Twitch, Youtube, Facebook, and Twitter.

 But hey, why wait til then?
-The full album is free to listen to on Bandcamp and Soundcloud right now.
-Here's the list of tracks:
+The full album is free to listen to on Bandcamp and Soundcloud right now, or via the widget just below.

 1. Forest Funk—Super Meat Boy